phax/as2-lib/README.md

 #News and noteworthy

+  * 2015-10-08 Version 2.2.1
+    * Extended API and some debug logging added
   * 2015-09-27 Version 2.2.0
     * added system properties (see below) for configuration and debugging purposes
     * added new resender modules: `ImmediateResenderModule` and `InMemoryResenderModule`